durgeshth/info_Durgesh/info.md

 ## Turbulent and laminar flow

 Wanted to know how laminar flow works and what is the terminal point after which it starts to get turbulent in nature.
-Also

 <img src="https://github.com/durgeshth/info_Durgesh/assets/88326857/3d75c325-e681-4e7c-8a52-379a6357b307" width="500" height="500">